CACTUS-Mission/TRAPSat/README.md

 # TRAPSat
 Flight and ground software for the TRAPSat payload.
-All flight software applications are developed within the NASA [cFS](https://cfs.gsfc.nasa.gov/) (Core Flight Software) framework.
+All flight software applications are developed within the NASA [cFS](https://cfs.gsfc.nasa.gov/) (Core Flight System) framework.

 The flight software is designed to run on a Raspberry Pi Compute Module.